 How to Apply to the Applied Physics Program

 Students who wish to be considered for graduate admission to the Applied Physics Program must submit an application to the Graduate School.
 Applications must be made online.
-Online applications for the 2016-2017 academic cohort will be open on September 1st, 2016.
-The deadline for applications is December 15, 2016.
+Online applications for enrollment starting in the Fall 2019 academic term will be open on September 4th, 2018.
+The deadline for applications is December 15, 2018.
 You must submit the following material in support of the application:

 - Completed online application form and application fee.
 In the online form, you need to choose Applied Physics to apply to this program.
 The application fee will be rendered during the online application process.
 Applications are examined by our program as they are submitted.